-If Aquinas answered Cicero, Plato and Aristotle's view on business were unanswered and unchallenged until the 18th century when Adam Smith emerged.
+If Aquinas answered Cicero, Plato and Aristotle's views on business were unanswered and unchallenged until the 18th century when Adam Smith emerged.
 Adam Smith is famous for his great book, The Wealth of Nations.
-In that great book, Adam Smith had written that:
+In that great book, Adam Smith wrote that:

-It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard of their own interest.
-We address ourselves not to their humanity, but to their self-love and never talk to them of our own necessities, but of their advantage.
+It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard of their interest.
+We address ourselves not to their humanity, but to their self-love and never talk to them of our necessities but of their advantage.

-The implication of the above quote is that profit-making, condemned by Plato and Aristotle, is necessary if mankind wants to erect a lasting economic system.
-The system of production and merchandising can only be propelled by the positive greed of the business man to make wealth and more wealth.
+The above quote implies that profit-making, condemned by Plato and Aristotle, is necessary if mankind wants to erect a lasting economic system.
+The system of production and merchandising can only be propelled by the positive greed of the businessman to make wealth and more wealth.

 Despite the views expressed by the philosophers treated above on business, business ethics as a field of study did not emerge until the 1970s.
 Specifically, business ethics as a field of study owes its origin to America.
-1970's was the decade when business professors and philosophers asked questions and proffered answers about the practices of business people who made so much gain to the detriment of society.
+The 1970's was the decade when business professors and philosophers asked questions and proffered answers about the practices of business people who made so much gain to the detriment of society.
 A very good instance of this was the industrial waste generated by manufacturing companies which destroyed the atmosphere for everyone whereas owners of the companies alone enjoyed the wealth that came from their productions.